Getting started in wildlife photograhy: Tips, Techniques & Ethics

 These compositional techniques are guidelines meant to be adapted or even broken.
 The key is to experiment and find what works best for each unique situation, allowing your creativity and intuition to guide you.

-Experiment with different compositional techniques, but remember, there are no hard and fast rules.
+Experiment with different compositional techniques, and remember, there are no hard and fast rules.
 Photograph: Matt Garnett, 2023

 Explore different styles and approaches